amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-So, seeing that the nasalisation-related set of processes produce all the variations of the first-person pronominal nominative, inflexional prefix and grammatical gender suffix of verb finite forms, it is safe to says that *the trailing component in the first-person pronominal root is a nasalisation (or that the trailing component is not present in the root but the nasalisation mediates the appending suffixes to it)*.
+So, seeing that the nasalisation-related set of processes produce all the variations of the first-person pronominal nominative, inflexional prefix and grammatical gender suffix of verb finite forms, it is safe to says that *the trailing component in the first-person pronominal root is a nasalisation (or that the trailing component is not present in the root but the nasalisation mediates the appending of suffixes to it)*.

 Let us examine the leading consonant of the first-person pronominal root next.
 As already seen in the "Introduction and Context", kēśirāja mentions mainly the first-person pronominal root starting with a vowel (and not any consonant).
-But first-personal pronominal forms starting with the consonant `n` are indeed found not just in Middle and Modern but also Old Kannada.
+But first-person pronominal forms starting with the consonant `n` are indeed found not just in Middle and Modern but also Old Kannada.
 Caldwell clearly supports the starting consonant `n` by saying that `nān` is the first-person pronominal root.
 He uses the `nān`/`nānu`, `nān`, `nēnu` forms of Kannada, Tamil, Telugu respectively, all of which start with the consonant `n`, as a strong argument in support of the starting consonant `n`.
 The Malayalam equivalent `ñān` being closely related to `nān` supports a starting consonant `n` being present in the first-person pronominal root.
-But he has recorded that the `yān` of Tamil and Tulu as well as the `ēnu` of literary Telugu show some variations in the starting consonant of the first-person pronominal root.
+But he has recorded that the `yān` of Tamil and Tulu as well as the `ēnu` of literary Telugu show some variations in the starting component of the first-person pronominal root.
 However, the inflexional prefix `en` of Old Kannada, Tamil and Tulu argues against the starting consonant `n`.
-Even more than this, the first-personal suffix of verb finite forms `ēn`, `en`, `ēne`, `ēnu`, `enu` of Kannada, Tamil and Tulu, all starting with a vowel, strongly opposes the case for the starting consonant `n`, because, as mentioned in the context of the second-person pronominal roots, the relationship between pronouns and the grammatical gender suffixed of verb finite forms is an ancient one and it is likely that the grammatical gender suffixed of verb finite forms are close to their corresponding pronominal roots.
+Even more than this, the first-personal suffix of verb finite forms `ēn`, `en`, `ēne`, `ēnu`, `enu` of Kannada, Tamil and Tulu, all starting with a vowel, strongly opposes the case for the starting consonant `n`, because, as mentioned in the context of the second-person pronominal roots, the relationship between pronouns and the grammatical gender suffixes of verb finite forms is an ancient one and it is likely that the grammatical gender suffixes of verb finite forms are close to their corresponding pronominal roots.
 Caldwell acknowledges and documents this in the context of the second-person pronoun.
 This casts strong doubts about not only the starting component of the first-person pronominal root being the consonant `n`, but also the starting vowel being `a`.
 The first-personal suffix of verb finite forms suggests that the starting vowel of the first-person pronominal root might be `e` instead of `a`.
 Though this suggestion might be close the truth, it is not entirely accurate, the reasons for which will be discussed [later](#the-vowel-that-is-intermediate-to-ā-and-ē-suggested-by-masti-venkatesha-iyengar).

-As seen in the context of the [second-person pronoun](#analysis-of-caldwells-arguments), Caldwell seems to weaken this opposition to the starting consonant `n` by grammatical gender suffixes of verb finite forms, by citing the example of first-personal `vu` suffix in Telugu verb finite forms which is really just the euphonic suffix and does not have any part of the original first-person pronominal root.
+As seen in the context of the [second-person pronoun](#analysis-of-caldwells-arguments), Caldwell seems to weaken the opposition to the starting consonant `n` by grammatical gender suffixes of verb finite forms, by citing the example of the first-personal `vu` suffix in Telugu verb finite forms which is really just the euphonic suffix and does not have any part of the original first-person pronominal root.
-Caldwell uses this example to conclude that it is not the pronominal roots may much modified in the grammatical gender suffixes of verb finite forms and, as in the case of Telugu first-person suffix of verb finite forms, nothing of the corresponding pronominal root might be retained.
+Caldwell uses this example to conclude that it is not just that the pronominal roots may be much modified in the grammatical gender suffixes of verb finite form, but also, as in the case of Telugu first-personal suffix of verb finite forms, nothing of the corresponding pronominal root might be retained.
 But as already seen in the context of the second-person pronoun, while Caldwell is right that the first-personal suffix of verb finite forms in Telugu do not retain any component of the first-person pronominal root, such a phenomenon is not seen in the other Dravidian languages.
-So, hoisting a process specific to Telugu in all the rest of the Dravidian languages seems unsound.
+So, hoisting a process specific to Telugu on all the rest of the Dravidian languages seems unsound.

 Caldwell tries to explain the variations in the starting component of the first-person pronominal root by proposing the process of `n` turning into
-`ñ` (as in Malayalam), then to `y` (as in Tamil and Tulu) and then disappearing (as in Tulu and literary Telugu).
+`ñ` (as in Malayalam), then into `y` (as in Tamil and Tulu) and then finally disappearing (as in Tulu and literary Telugu).
 While this might seem plausible at first sight, it does not survive closer scrutiny.

-- While the consonant `ñ` is found in Malayalam, `y` in Tamil and Tulu and the consonant disappearing (starting with vowel `e`) in Tulu and literary Telugu, other examples of `n` turning into `ñ`, `y` and disappearing is rare in these languages.
+- While the consonant `ñ` is found in Malayalam, `y` in Tamil and Tulu and the consonant disappearing (starting with vowel `e`) in Tulu and literary Telugu, other examples of `n` turning into `ñ`, `y` or disappearing are rare in these languages.

-- Though it might seem that the consonant `ñ` is suitable of turning into `y`, in reality such a transformation is not found in Malayalam and Tulu where the consonant `ñ` abounds when compared to other Dravidian languages.
+- Though it might seem that the consonant `ñ` is suitable for turning into `y`, in reality such a transformation is not found in Malayalam and Tulu where the consonant `ñ` abounds in comparison with other Dravidian languages.
-The reason for this sequence of transformations being rare and the misconception that the transformations are plausible seems to be the same, which is that `ñ` is rarely used as independent consonant outside of consonant clusters with a vowel directly following it, in most languages.
+The reason for this sequence of transformations being rare and the misconception that the transformations are plausible seems to be the same, which is that, in most languages, `ñ` is rarely used as independent consonant outside of consonant clusters with trailing [palatal consonant](https://en.wikipedia.org/wiki/Palatal_consonant), i.e., `ñ` is rarely used with a vowel directly following it.
-So, speakers of languages where `ñ` is not found immediately before a vowel, being unfamiliar with the clear pronunciation of the
+So, the speakers of languages where `ñ` is not found immediately before a vowel, being unfamiliar with the clear pronunciation of the
-[palatal](https://en.wikipedia.org/wiki/Palatal_consonant) nasal consonant `ñ`, pronounce it as `y` (for example, `jñāna =>  gyāna`), or `n` (for example, `jñāna => gnāna`), or as a consonant cluster of `n` follows by `y` (`ny`).
+[palatal] nasal consonant `ñ`, pronounce it variously as `y` (for example, `jñāna =>  gyāna`), or `n` (for example, `jñāna => gnāna`), or as a consonant cluster of `n` follows by `y` (`ny`).
-But in reality, there is no hint of the pronunciation of `n` or `y` in the pronunciation of palatal nasal consonant `ñ`.
+But in reality, there is no hint of the pronunciation of `n` or `y` in the pronunciation of the palatal nasal consonant `ñ`.
-Native speakers of languages where the palatal nasal consonant `ñ` is often followed by a vowel, pronounce the palatal nasal consonant without any hint of the pronunciation of `n` or `y`.
+Native speakers of languages where the palatal nasal consonant `ñ` is often followed by a vowel (like in Malayalam or Tulu), pronounce the palatal nasal consonant without any hint of the pronunciation of `n` or `y`.
 This must be why `ñ` rarely turns into `y` in Malayalam and Tulu and the misconception that palatal nasal consonant `ñ` is suitable to turn into `y` seems to be due to the unfamiliarity of the pronunciation of the palatal nasal consonant `ñ`.